Policies and Frequently Asked Questions

-- Your account may be blocked if you have unpaid fines from the Library Cashier or your Library account has expired.
+- Your account may be blocked if you have unpaid fines from the Library Account Services or your Library account has expired.

 - If your account is blocked you will not be able to place new requests.
 However, you will continue to be able to view your request history.

 - Please contact the Interlibrary Loan & Document Delivery Services office to find out what you need to do to clear the block.

 - In the navigation bar, choose "Canceled Requests."

 - Click on the transaction number of the request you wish to resubmit.

 - On the "Detailed Information" page, click on the "Resubmit Request" button at top right.